Ying-Lab/SAINT/README.md

     >   $ ungiz ./resource/kmer.zip
     >```

- 4. Enter the directory:

-    >```
-    >   $ cd /home/user/SAINT/
-    >```

- 5. If your operating system has multiple Python version, please be sure your Python version at least 2.7 or above.
+ 4. If your operating system has multiple Python version, please be sure your Python version at least 2.7 or above.

 ## The demo of SAINT